 While Lucky Bay gets plenty of attention, Wharton Bay sits not far around the corner and is, by contrast, almost empty!

-As the rhythmic waves roll into the smooth, white sands, this is hands-down the best spot to throw the surfboard in – don’t be surprised if you come across dolphins surfing the waves alongside you.
+As the rhythmic waves roll into the smooth, white sands, this is hands-down the best spot to throw the surfboard in – don’t be surprised if dolphins start surfing the waves alongside you.

-If you have the time, be sure to stick around for sunset as golden hour lights up the rugged surrounding landscape.
+If you have the time, stick around for sunset as golden hour lights up the rugged surrounding landscape.

-Day 5 – Esperance to Fitzgerald National Park
+Day 5 – Wharton Bay to Fitzgerald National Park

 We only expected to explore walking trails in Fitzgerald National Park, so were amazed when we came across a stunning expanse of pink water in the Fitzgerald River Inlet with a backdrop of Bluff Knoll in the distance!

-Salty seawater flowing through the mouth of the river created a picture-perfect postcard landscape against the pink lake, and was something we never expected to see.
+Salty seawater flowing through the mouth of the river created a postcard-perfect landscape against the pink lake, and was something we never expected to see.

 How’s this for a surprise view?